mattnield/kontent-custom-element-samples/README.md

-# Kontent.ai Custome Element Samples
+# Kontent.ai Custom Element Samples

 A collection of simple custom elements for Kontent.ai to demonstrate the capabilities of the Kontent.ai Custom Element and the Kontent.ai Custom Element SDK.